Post

-How to Auto-Translate Posts with Claude Sonnet 4 API (1) - Prompt Design
+How to Auto-Translate Posts with the Claude Sonnet 4 API (1) - Prompt Design

 Introduction

-Since introducing Anthropic’s Claude 3.5 Sonnet API for multilingual translation of blog posts in June 12024, I have been satisfactorily operating this translation system for nearly a year through several improvements to prompts and automation scripts, as well as model version upgrades.
-In this series, I aim to cover the reasons for choosing the Claude Sonnet model during the introduction process, prompt design methods, and how to implement API integration and automation through Python scripts.
+Since introducing Anthropic’s Claude 3.5 Sonnet API in June 12024 for multilingual translation of my blog posts, I have been successfully operating the translation system for nearly a year, following several improvements to the prompts and automation scripts, as well as model version upgrades.
+In this series, I will discuss why I chose the Claude Sonnet model and later added Gemini 2.5 Pro, how I designed the prompts, and how I implemented API integration and automation using a Python script.

-The series consists of 2 posts, and this post you are reading is the first in the series.
+The series consists of two posts, and you are currently reading the first one.

 About Claude Sonnet